 In 2013, the History Center moved to Beaver Station Cultural & Event Center in Beaver PA.
 The Center is located in the underground bunker (view map) previously used by the 911 call center.
 The space is archival and windowless.
 Temperatures are kept cool to preserve the collection.

 Membership year is from July to June.
-To become a member, download and complete our membership form and return to the Center or mail, along with your check, to BCGHC, 250 East End Ave, Beaver, PA 15009.
+To become a member, download and complete our Membership application form 2018-2019 and return to the Center or mail, along with your check, to BCGHC, 250 East End Ave, Beaver, PA 15009.
 You can also simply pay via Paypal.
 The your address and an e-mail will be forwarded to us from Paypal.

 Membership levels are: